 - Poets should perform for no longer than three (3) minutes.
 A warning light will be provided at two minutes, 30 seconds (2:30) and at three (3) minutes.
 At three minutes, and one second (3:01), 25% will be deducted from the score.
 At three minutes and thirty-one seconds (3:31), 50% will be deducted from the score.
 At four (4) minutes, the performer’s microphone will be cut.

 - Poets must perform their own original work, with no props or costumes.

 - A costume is anything judges reasonably expect you did not wear all day, walk into and out of the venue wearing, and is used to augment the poem.

 - Notebooks, phones, paper etc. used to read the poem are not considered props.

 - Seven (7) judges will be selected by the Melbourne Spoken Word committee and announced by the publication of the shortlist.

 - Judges will score based on the poems and the performance of the poem on the night.
 Each judge shall score the poem out of 10, using decimal points, with 4 points allocated for writing (use of language, writing craft etc), 4 points for performance (use of voice, movement, memorization, audience engagement) and 2 points for originality (originality of language, concept or theme, method of performance)

-- Each judge will take their own scores, to be submitted at the end of the night, after a brief discussion between judges.
+- Each judge will take their own scores, to be submitted at the end of the night.

 - The scorekeeper/timekeeper shall tally scores and once submitted to the scorekeeper, the decision is final.
 Judges are able to adjust scores throughout the night.